publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch12/schII/m__us_usc_t16_s824j–1.md

     (g) __Remand__

-        In exercising authority under subsection (b)(1) of this section, the Commission may remand transmission rates to an unregulated transmitting utility for review and revision if necessary to meet the requirements of subsection (b) of this section.
+        In exercising authority under subsection (b)(1), the Commission may remand transmission rates to an unregulated transmitting utility for review and revision if necessary to meet the requirements of subsection (b).

     (h) __Other requests__

-        The provision of transmission services under subsection (b) of this section does not preclude a request for transmission services under [section 824j of this title][/us/usc/t16/s824j].
+        The provision of transmission services under subsection (b) does not preclude a request for transmission services under [section 824j of this title][/us/usc/t16/s824j].

     (i) __Limitation__